MK 491 Seminar in Marketing

-Prerequisite: Twelve hours of marketing or instructor approval.
+Twelve hours of marketing or instructor approval.
+3:0:3

 Textbooks can be purchased through the Parkville Bookstore

 I develop each class with the idea that “We are all Life Time Learners” and that adults learn better if they are part of the learning process itself.
 In order to succeed in this course, the student must first and foremost participate each week in class.
 The facilitator's educational philosophy is one of interactiveness based on the assumption that the student must conscientiously prepare for class by reading the text prior to participation.
-The student must also satisfactorily complete all examinations, term paper, cases, and homework in the class.
+The student must satisfactorily complete all examinations, term paper, and homework which is developed to emphasis the course's Core Learning Outcomes.
 All methods of teaching are designed to transfer new material by clarifying and emphasizing subject areas presented in the text, current news topics, and experiences.